 - The spacious interior makes it a viable crossover option for car camping.

 What We Don’t

-- Despite cutting some weight, the latest Half Dome still is pretty heavy at 5 pounds all in (4 lbs.
+- Pretty heavy at 5 pounds all in (4 lbs.
 8.2 oz. without the footprint) and doesn’t pack down very small.

 - Tall profile prioritizes interior comfort over all-out wind protection.

 - We’d love to see an even lighter, standard-sized version become available (and we miss the old 4 Plus for casual camping trips).

 |REI Co-op Half Dome SL 2+||$329||4 lb.
 11.5 oz.||40D||33.7 sq. ft.||42 in.||2||2P, 3P|